Gundoald, Duke of Asti

 In 588 his elder sister Theudelinda was engaged to the king of the Lombards, Authari.
-The potential marital alliance with the Lombards sparked an invasion by the Bavarains' overlords, the Franks, in 589.
+The potential marriage alliance with the Lombards sparked an invasion by the Bavarians' overlords, the Franks, in 589.
 Theudelinda and Gundoald both fled to Italy.
-There Theudelinda married Authari in May, and Gundoald was invested with the duchy of Asti and the hand of a granddaughter of King Wacho in marriage.
+There Theudelinda married Authari in May, and Gundoald was invested with the duchy of Asti and the granddaughter of King Wacho in marriage.
 With her he had two children, Gundpert and Aripert.

 Gundoald was killed by an arrow in 616.